Auto Service Technology

 College Credit

-Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, Davenport University, Delta College, Ferris State University, Grand Rapids Community College, Mid Michigan Community College, Muskegon Community College, University of Northwestern Ohio, and Washtenaw Community College.
-For information on how to earn articulated credit contact Lindsay Pulsipher at the CTC.
+Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, Davenport University, Delta College, Grand Rapids Community College, Ferris State University, Mott Community College, Muskegon Community College, Northern Michigan University, University of Northwestern Ohio, and Washtenaw Community College.

 Competencies